GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

    Hierarchy of Primitive classes defined under `geminidr`

 Because real data are produced by real instruments, the PrimitiveMapper will usually be pointed to and select primitive classes defined at the instrument-mode level, i.e., one or more inheritance levels under an instrument primitive class.
-That sounds like gobble, but :ref:`Fig. 4.1, Primitive Class Hierarchy <prmcls>`, illustrates that this is simple.
+That sounds like gobble but :ref:`Figure 4.1, Primitive Class Hierarchy <prmcls>`, illustrates that this is simple.
 For example, an F2 image will be processed with the "f2 image" primitive class, GNIRS image data, the "gnirs image" class, and so on.

 .. _gmoscls: